 The structural integrity of a historic home cannot be taken for granted.
 Before starting the renovation process, it is advisable to examine the foundation, the structure of the roofs, and any framing that might be involved.
 Prioritize professionals with experience in historic renovation to determine the state of the building and provide restoration options for structural issues.

 Consistency with the original materials used in construction is essential to ensure the longevity and strength of the project.
 It protects and respects the original, AND it gives current owners the peace of mind needed to occupy their home without worry of the weight of the wind/water/hail.
 This is more than just homeownership – it’s stewardship.
+For homes in Missouri, consulting Ballwin roofing specialists ensures that the roof is both historically accurate and capable of withstanding modern weather challenges.
+Their expertise in roofing restoration can make a significant difference in preserving the charm and resilience of historic properties.

 3. Keep the Heart of Your Home: